michaelmho/anime_expert_bot/README.md

 }
 ```

-- Find the api key in your twitter developer account...
+- Retrieve all your API keys from your twitter developer account and store them in credentials.json